angular/angular/aio/content/guide/browser-support.md

 Angular is built on the latest standards of the web platform.
 Targeting such a wide range of browsers is challenging because they do not support all features of modern browsers.
 You compensate by loading polyfill scripts ("polyfills") for the browsers that you must support.
-The [table below](#polyfill-libs) identifies most of the polyfills you might need.
+The [following table](#polyfill-libs) identifies most of the polyfills you might need.

 <div class="alert is-important">

 The suggested polyfills are the ones that run full Angular applications.
-You may need additional polyfills to support features not covered by this list.
+You might need additional polyfills to support features not covered by this list.
 Note that polyfills cannot magically transform an old, slow browser into a modern, fast one.

 </div>